 Stefan Ehrlich-Adám: We are still here, but nowadays we deliberately rely on our management team.
 Performance and trust are particularly important.

-With three children, however, succession in the family would be guaranteed ...
+However, succession in the family would be guaranteed ...

 Nicole Ehrlich-Adám: I want our children to follow the path they really want.
 Besides, gone are the days when only the family name gave you an entitlement to manage the company.
 A degree, further professional experience – these are the prerequisites I expect from whoever takes over EVVA.

 Stefan Ehrlich-Adám: The fact that the family business exists must not obligate the next generation to work here.
 There must be a desire to successfully shape the future of the company, with new ideas, new visions and lots of energy.
 Last but not least, education naturally plays a major role in the suitability to run a company.